 Mune's long acting career has also seen him treading the boards at Wellington's Downstage and Auckland's Mercury theatres.
 After a long period of acting in other mediums, his return to theatre was recorded in Waka Attewell's 1996 fly-on-the-wall doco In the Shadow of King Lear.
 He can be seen making a short film with NZ Drama School students in this documentary, made a few years earlier.

 Mune has remained a passionate advocate for telling New Zealand stories, and outspoken in his belief that creative decisions should remain unstifled by bureaucratic interference.

-In 1991 he was awarded an OBE for his services to Film and Theatre.
-Mune's self-titled autobiography was published by Craig Potton Books in November 2010.
+In 1991 he was awarded an OBE, for services to film and theatre.
+Mune's self-titled autobiography was published in November 2010.
 Reviewing the book for the NZ Writers Guild, Came a Hot Friday scripter Dean Parker described it as "what you'd expect: candid, loyal, intelligent, bemused at funding bodies, and hugely entertaining".

-In 2011 Mune directed feature-length doco Billy T: Te Movie, which explores the life, work and tragic passing of Mune's Came a Hot Friday star.
+In 2007 Mune was the star of John Carlaw's documentary The Life of Ian.
+Then Mune took the directing reins again, to tell the story of another Kiwi legend; big screen doco Billy T: Te Movie explores the life, work and tragic passing of Mune's Came a Hot Friday star.
 The film mixes interviews, restored footage, and animated sequences.
 Billy T: Te Movie opened in August 2011, at the top of the local box office charts.

 Profile written and researched by Ian Pryor